 That’s correct.
 I don’t use carabiners, hooks or metal of any kind.
 When I’m doing suspension, I use only bamboo rods or rope contraptions to attach the suspension lines.

-I use Asanawa [hemp rope] in 7-meter lengths.
+I use Asanawa [jute rope]in 7-meter lengths.
 If I’m tying over clothing I use 6-mm rope, but on bare skin I’m more likely to use 4-mm rope, particularly when I’m tying legs or doing intricate ties.

 If someone wanted to study your style, what would be the best way to do this?